eessanaa/Bob-Horton-Melting-Curve-Project/Exercise Outline.md

 ## Objective
 Use the **DNA Melting Curve Simulator** (Week_4_App2_DNA_Melting_Curve.html), the **Wallace equation**, and **uMelt** to:
-1) estimate melting temperatures (Tm) for several sequences,
+1) Estimate melting temperatures (Tm) for several sequences
-2) compare model outputs, and
+2) Compare model outputs
-3) explain how sequence composition and salt affect melting behavior.
+3) Explain how sequence composition and salt affect melting behavior

 ---